Professor Andy Wood, BA (Hons) York, PhD (Cantab) FRHS

 - Governance, social relations and popular politics in eighteenth century Norwich

 I am Principal Investigator on the project ‘Everyday Life and Social Relations in England, 1500-1640’.
-This is funded by the Leverhulme Trust in the shape of a Research Project Grant of £189,360.
-The project will run between 2015 and 2018.
-It will lead to the publication of a sequence of journal articles, chapters in collected essays and, eventually, to my fifth book.
-This has the provisional title of Faith, Hope and Charity: Social Relations in England, 1500-1640.
+This is funded by the Leverhulme Trust in the shape of a Research Project Grant and an AHRC Research Leadership Fellowship.
+The project runs between 2015 and 2019.
+It will culminate in my fifth book, Faith, Hope and Charity: English Communities in Conflict, 1500-1640.
+This is contracted to Cambridge University Press.

 I am a member of the ‘Cities in History’ research group located in the Institute of Medieval and Early Modern Studies.